 Altogether this tour was a memorable trip.
 The tour was organized by Pacific Delight Tours, a tour organizer for China.
 It was very well organized.
 We didn't have a tour guide for the whole trip.
 A local guide would pick us up at the airport or train station, guide us for the few days that we spent in that city, and then drop us off at the airport/train station.
 At first I was a little concerned about this, fearing that somebody might drop the ball and we end up in an airport with nobody to help us, but not so.
 Everything worked like clockwork, our local guides were always waiting for us when we arrived.
 They were generally quite knowledgeable and spoke fairly good English.
 Some meals were included in the tour, but not all of them.
 There were two couples with me on the trip, one in their late 60's, the other a little younger.
 One couple was mostly on time, the other was mostly late.
 We missed one event because of her being late.
 The worst part was the time they spent on shopping.
 We spent untold hours in shops, by the end of the trip I was pretty tired of spending time in shops.
 Altogether, I can recommend this organization.

 The first 5 days I spent in Beijing.
 I visited the Temple of Heavens, the Summer Palace, and the Forbidden City.
 These imperial buildings are quite impressive.
-The Temple of Heavens and the Summer Palace are UNESCO World Heritage Sites.
+The Imperial Palaces of the Ming and Qing Dynasties in Beijing and Shenyang, Temple of Heavens: an Imperial Sacrificial Altar in Beijing and the Summer Palace, an Imperial Garden in Beijing are UNESCO World Heritage Sites.
 I also visited an impressive Tibetan Buddhist Temple.
 A stop at Tiananmen Square was also included, as was a tour through the Hutongs, the old residential buildings.
 These small one-story buildings, usually arranged around an inner courtyard, are disappearing fast.
 One day I did the excursion to the Great Wall.
 The Great Wall is a UNESCO World Heritage Site.
 It is quite impressive.
 What was unexpected there was the fact that the Great Wall is not just one single continuous wall.
 It branches in some places, and has double or triple rows of walls that were build on after the other as the Chinese empire expanded.
 Unfortunately it was quite hazy because of the weather and pollution, which made it difficult to see much of the Great Wall.
 Also the trees had no leaves yet, which made the whole area look rather drab.

 A familiar urban legend has it that the Great Wall is the only man-made structure that can be seen from space.
 This is of course not true.
 The Great Wall is much too narrow (some 4-5 meters (13-16 feet)) to be seen from any large distance.
 You have a better chance of seeing the Great Pyramids in Egypt, or any large building for that matter.